The Ultimate Checklist for Deep Cleaning Your House (Room by Room!)

 Your bedroom is your sanctuary, so don't neglect it during your deep clean.
 Just a little bit of extra attention is all it takes to get your private space in tip-top shape.
 A side bonus?
 You'll sleep better—trust us!

-Step 1.
-Strip the bed and wash all linens.
+Step 1: Strip the bed and wash all linens

 Strip the bed and toss the linens in the wash.
 It'll give you the motivation you need to get the rest of the room just as clean, so be sure to do this first.

-Step 3.
-Dust furniture.
+Step 4: Dust furniture

-Remove items like jewelry boxes, perfume bottles, and picture frames before you do a thorough dusting.
-For daily or weekly dusting, however, it's okay to dust around them.
-To dust during your deep clean, grab a soft cloth and your favorite dusting spray and dust your furniture from top to bottom.
-Make sure you hit all the little nooks and crannies.
+Grab a soft cloth and your favorite dusting spray and dust your furniture from top to bottom.
+Make sure you hit all the little nooks and crannies (don't forget the top of your headboard!).

-Step 5.
-Clean under the bed.
+Step 5: Clean under the bed

 You'll likely find a ton of dust, and if you have a pet, there'll be plenty of pet hair, too.
 Use your vacuum attachment to thoroughly clean under there.

 Don't put the vacuum cleaner away just yet!
 Run it over your floor to suck up everything that's settled on it since you started cleaning.
 If you have hardwood floors, mop them.